Semem

 -

-git clone https://github.com/danja/semem.git cd semem
+git clone https://github.com/danja/semem.git cd semem npm install

 -